edistyping/ek-javascript-portfolio/README.md

 * Parallax

 To Do
+- Scroll up or down to switch pages
+    - Scroll if scrollValue > 15
+    - If other way, flip scrollingDown and reset scrollValue
+    - If scrollValue and scrollingDown matches, flip slides

 - Decide which projects will go on here
     - For old projects, just create a docx file for explanation